zengm-games/zengm/README.md

     yarn run start

 and point your browser to <http://localhost:3000/>.
 If you use the command `yarn run start-watch` from above, then running the command `yarn run start` is not necessary.

 #### 2. Apache

-The mod_rewrite rules in `.htaccess` can be used to make Apache run Basketball GM.
+The mod_rewrite rules in `.htaccess` let the game run in Apache.
 Everything should work if you point it at the `build` folder with mod_rewrite enabled.
-That's how it's done on play.basketball-gm.com.

 #### Service worker

-Basketball GM uses a service worker for offline caching.
+A service worker is used for offline caching.
 This can make development tricky, because if you load the game in your browser, make a change, wait for build/watch to finish, and then reload... you will not see your change because it will cache the original version and then not update it on a reload.
 This is the normal behavior for service workers (they only switch to a new version when you actually close the website and reopen it, not on a reload), but it makes development annoying.

-To work around that, in Chrome you can
-[use the "Update on reload" option][1] and keep your devtools open.
+To work around that, in Chrome you can [use the "Update on reload" option][1] and keep your devtools open.
 Then reloading will always get you the latest version.

 Even with that, ctrl+shift+r may be a good idea to make sure you're seeing your latest changes.